CodSpeedHQ/action/README.md

     working-directory: ""

     # [OPTIONAL]
+    # Comma-separated list of instruments to enable.
+Possible values: mongodb.
+    instruments: ""

+    # [OPTIONAL]
+    # The name of the environment variable that contains the MongoDB URI to patch.
+    # If not provided, user will have to provide it dynamically through a CodSpeed integration.
+    # Only used if the `mongodb` instrument is enabled.
+    mongo_uri_env_name: ""

+    # [OPTIONAL]
     # A custom upload url, only if you are using an on premise CodSpeed instance
     upload-url: ""
 ```